petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/liferay-workspace/creating-code-with-liferay-workspace.md

 1. Find the Liferay release you're targeting.

-   **DXP:** Go to the [Liferay Workspace Target Versions](https://help.liferay.com/hc/en-us/articles/360041818312) page and copy the Bundle URL to your clipboard.
+   **DXP:** Browse [releases-cdn.liferay.com/dxp](https://releases-cdn.liferay.com/dxp), find the bundle you need, and copy its URL to your clipboard.

    **CE:** Browse [releases-cdn.liferay.com/portal](https://releases-cdn.liferay.com/portal), find the bundle you need, and copy its URL to your clipboard.

-1. Open `gradle.properties` from the root folder of your workspace and set the bundle URL property:
+2. Open `gradle.properties` from the root folder of your workspace and set the bundle URL property:

    ```properties
    liferay.workspace.bundle.url=[paste the URL from your clipboard]